UAK-35/laravel-response-compression/README.md

 Applies Gzip or Brotli compression to HTTP responses based on client support.
 This reduces the size of the response payload and enhances load times.

-Ideal For: Large JSON responses, static files, or data-intensive endpoints.
+**Ideal For**: Large JSON responses, static files, or data-intensive endpoints.

 ### 2. HTML Minification Middleware